-Criterion Score/ max score CIL scale Descriptor difficulty Assessment framework aspect Country Percentage correct res (%) 3.
+Criterion Score/ max score Score/ CIL scale Descriptor ax score difficulty Descriptor Assessment framework aspect Countr 3.
 Text 1/2 510 Format and lay out text on a webpage 3.1.
-Producing information 1/2 Readability so that it is generally clear and Chile 81 (1.8) 74 formatting) רמתמסוכ Denmark 1 82 (1.3) 73 3.
-Text 2/2 546 ebpage 3.1.
-Producing information Finland 77 (1.7) 72 so that it is clear and readable France 59 (1.6) 44 formatting) Germany 68 (1.7) 56
+Producing information -Readability so that it is generally clear and Chile formatting) Leanance Denmai 3.
+Text 2/2 546 Format and lay out text on a webpage 3.1.
+Producing information Finland -Readability so that it is clear and readable France (layout/ formatting) Germar